dtoniolo/Amazon-Reviews/Readme.md

 <!-- /TOC -->
 ## Overview
 This repository hosts the code for the final project for the Text Mining and Search course.
-The task we aim to solve is a binary classification of Amazon product reviews from the _Clothing, Shoes and Juweley_ categoryinto positive and negative using the text of the review as the input data.
+The task we aim to solve is a binary classification of Amazon product reviews from the _Clothing, Shoes and Jewellery_ category into positive and negative using the text of the review as the input data.

 ## How to Use
 In order to explore our work, please refer to the `Main Notebook.ipynb` file.
 This notebook hold all the code, NLP processing and classification models used presented in a complete way.